IvanAires23/Social_Postify/README.md

 ```
 4. Create a PostgreSQL database with whatever name you want

-5. Configure the .env.development file using the .env.example file (see "Running application locally or inside docker section" for details)
+5. Configure the .env file using the .env.example file (see "Running application locally or inside docker section" for details)

 6. Run migrations
 ```bash